rifdazahra/madani-hospitality/_properties/madani-guesthouse.md

 - Easy access to various cafes on Jalan Palagan Tentara Pelajar

 The neighborhood features local markets and minimarkets within walking distance, allowing you to experience authentic local life during your stay.

+## Sustainability Features

+At Madani Guesthouse, we're committed to environmental sustainability:

+- Segregated waste bins for organic, non-organic, and recyclable materials
+- Organic waste is recycled through our chicken farm and composting system
+- Energy-efficient LED lighting throughout the property
+- Eco-friendly, locally-sourced toiletries
+- Water conservation practices
+- Garden maintained with our own compost
+- Local and sustainable materials used in construction and decoration

+By staying with us, you're supporting sustainable tourism practices while enjoying all the comforts of home.

 ## Additional Services